 Most companies use chemical flame-retardants, but that’s not strictly necessary.
 The use of certain fibers, such as wool, rayon, and acrylics, are naturally flame-retardant enough to pass the standards without the need for chemicals.

 If you’re concerned about these chemicals, you could go the organic route and get one that doesn’t use them.
-However, you need to be careful, because the term “organic” is not federally regulated, and there’s nothing stopping a company from lying about their organic status.
+However, you need to be careful, because the term “organic” is not federally regulated, and nothing is stopping a company from lying about their organic status.

 Be sure to read my guide on organic mattresses if you want to go this route!